Updated: March 22, 2021

 Testing and Tracing

-In Fall 2020, Harvard University will begin to safely welcome back a limited number of students, faculty, academic personnel, and staff to campus as conditions allow.
-The University will deploy several strategies—including high-frequency viral testing for all community members who are authorized to have a regular presence on campus—to help keep Harvard healthy.
+In Fall 2020, Harvard University began to safely welcome back a limited number of students, faculty, academic personnel, and staff to campus as conditions allow.
+The University deployed several strategies—including high-frequency viral testing for all community members who are authorized to have a regular presence on campus—to help keep Harvard healthy.

 Each Harvard affiliate’s testing requirements will vary based on whether you live on campus, work in residential housing, work elsewhere on campus, or have a regular presence (4 hours or more per week) on campus.
 Our testing plan is subject to modification if the public health situation indicates changes in community risk.